yvijayk2/NodeJS/README.md

 ```

 ## Tips
-- When you get "Reached heap limit Allocation failed - JavaScript heap out of memory" error message in node js application, then run the following command
+- When you get the "Reached heap limit Allocation failed - JavaScript heap out of memory" error message in node js application, then run the following command
 ```
 export NODE_OPTIONS="--max-old-space-size=4096"
 ```